cajuncoding/SqlAppLockHelper/README.md

-﻿# SqlAppLockHelper
+﻿# SqlAppLockHelper -- Easy Distributed Mutex/Locking with Sql Server
-A very lightweight library that provides and easy to use API for the Sql Server Application Lock Stored Procs (e.g. sp_getapplock & sp_releaseapplock).
-These stored procs provide a robust & efficient distributed locking capability using Sql Server.
-And this library exposes this in an easy to use API using custom extension methods on the SqlConnection and SqlTransaction classes of the existing SqlClient.
+An ultra lightweight library that provides and easy to use API for a robust distributed mutex locking capability that leverages
+Sql Server (e.g. sp_getapplock & sp_releaseapplock).
+Sql Server provides a very robust & efficient distributed mutex/locking
+capability and this library exposes this in an easy to use C# .Net Standard API using custom extension methods on the SqlConnection and SqlTransaction classes of the SqlClient libraries.

 #### SqlClient Namespaces:
 There are two namespaces for SqlClient, and this library supports both: